Lockheed P-80 Shooting Star: Design and development

 The second prototype, designated XP-80A, was designed for the larger General Electric I-40 engine (an improved J31, later produced by Allison as the J33).
 Two aircraft (44-83021 and 44-83022) were built.
 44-83021 was nicknamed the Gray Ghost after its "pearl gray" paint scheme, while 83022, left unpainted for comparison of flight characteristics, became known as the Silver Ghost.
 The XP-80A's first test flight was unimpressive, but most of the problems with the design were soon addressed and corrected in the test program.
 Initial opinions of the XP-80A were not positive, with Lockheed Chief Engineering Test Pilot Milo Burcham commenting that an aircraft he very much enjoyed (powered by the Halford engine) had now become a "dog."
 The XP-80As were primarily testbeds for larger, more powerful engines and air intake design, and consequently were larger and 25% heavier than the XP-80.

 The P-80 testing program proved very dangerous.
 Burcham was killed on 20 October 1944 while flying the third YP-80A, 44–83025.
 The Gray Ghost was lost on a test flight on 20 March 1945, although pilot Tony LeVier escaped.
 Newly promoted to chief engineering test pilot to replace Burcham, LeVier bailed out when one of the engine's turbine blades broke, causing structural failure in the aircraft's tail.
 LeVier landed hard and broke his back, but returned to the test program after six months of recovery.

 The top-scoring World War II USAAF ace Major Richard Bong was also killed on an acceptance flight of a production P-80 in the United States on 6 August 1945.
 Both Burcham and Bong crashed as a result of main fuel pump failure.
 Burcham's death was the result of a failure to brief him on a newly installed emergency fuel pump backup system, but the investigation of Bong's crash found that he had apparently forgotten to switch on this pump, which could have prevented the accident.
 He bailed out when the aircraft rolled inverted but was too close to the ground for his parachute to deploy.

 After Bong's death, both the USAAF and Lockheed wanted to prove the reliability of the airplane.
 Robert E. Thacker from the Flight Test Division at Wright Field was ordered to select three other pilots, pick up 5 P-80s from Lockheed and fly them to Muroc Army Airbase, and fly each airplane there for 500 hours.
 Thacker tapped Chuck Yeager, plus two other pilots and they put 500 hours on each airplane without further incident.

 After the war, the USAAF compared the P-80 and Me 262 concluding, "Despite a difference in gross weight of nearly 2000 lb, the Me 262 was superior to the P-80 in acceleration, speed and approximately the same in climb performance.
-The Me 262 apparently has a higher critical Mach number (the Me 262A's being at M 0.86), from a drag standpoint, than any current Army Air Force fighter."
+The Me 262 apparently has a higher critical Mach number (the Me 262A's was M 0.86), from a drag standpoint, than any current Army Air Force fighter."